 • Use generic drug names (even if trade names are mentioned).

 • When products are mentioned, list the manufacturer.

-A complete periodical reference includes 1) authors’ names (list all authors up to six, for 7 or more authors, list first 3 followed by et al.); 2) title of article (notice capitalization style); 3) abbreviated journal name; 4) year of publication; 5) volume number; 6) specific page numbers.
-For books include: 7) name of editor(s), if any; 8) place of publication, and (9) publishing company.
+A complete periodical reference includes 1) authors’ names (list all authors up to six, for 7 or more authors, list first 3 followed by et al.); 2) title of article (notice capitalization style); 3) abbreviated journal name; 4) year of publication; 5) volume number; 6) specific page numbers 7) doi number.
+For books include: 8) name of editor(s), if any; 9) place of publication, and (10) publishing company.

-5. Vidovich MI and Shroff A. Transradial Angiography and Intervention.
+Book: 5.
+Vidovich MI, Shroff A. Transradial Angiography and Intervention.
 From Simple to Spectacular.
 Malvern, Pennsylvania, HMP Global, 2016.

 • Limit panels to no more than 6 per single figure, limit white space between frames.
 Avoid headings and text within figures.

 • Lower resolution (72 dpi) figures are usually adequate for the review process.
 In general, these are also usually suitable for online exclusive publication (300 dpi is standard quality for print production).
 However, line art (graphs, charts, text) is usually best when 800-1000 dpi.
 For final online publication it is usually best to use best quality available since many readers will want to print your final article PDF.